instana/client-python/docs/SyntheticSettingsApi.md

     api_instance = instana_client.SyntheticSettingsApi(api_client)
-    application_id = 'pWoK4onRRN-POTz1RU62UQ' # str | Defines the application id by which the returned synthetic tests will be filtered by.  (optional) location_id = '18WyhtDb5jpVOsjlNdeV' # str | Defines the location id by which the returned synthetic tests will be filtered by.  (optional) sort = '+label' # str | Defines the attribute by which the returned synthetic tests will be ordered by.
+    application_id = 'pWoK4onRRN-POTz1RU62UQ' # str | Defines the application id by which the returned synthetic tests will be filtered by.  (optional) location_id = '18WyhtDb5jpVOsjlNdeV' # str | Defines the location id by which the returned synthetic tests will be filtered by.  (optional) credential_name = 'adminPassword' # str | Defines the credential name by which the returned synthetic tests will be filtered by.  (optional) sort = '+label' # str | Defines the attribute by which the returned synthetic tests will be ordered by.
 Order using '+' means ASC and '-' means DESC (optional) offset = 1 # int | Used in conjunction with limit.
 Defines how many pages will be skipped before returning the synthetic tests (optional) limit = 10 # int | Defines the size of a page - the number of synthetic tests that will be returned by the query (optional)